Universal GUI deployment

 When you type into the search field, the search starts a moment after each keystroke if no new keystroke occurs.
 This is called the debounce time.

 Since typing on a mobile device or touch keyboard can be slower, search results may update too quickly after each keystroke.
+To prevent this, you can delay searching by configuring this debounce time in the config.json file.

-Settings for config.json
+Settings for config.json are:

-- in ms, with a default value of 600 ms and a minimum value of 300 ms.
+• searchDebounceTimeMobile - in ms, with a default value of 600 ms and a minimum value of 300 ms.

 Improve grid performance for mobile devices

-Universal GUIFor applications running on mobile devices with low hardware specifications, record changes and scrolling in a grid can be slow.
+For applications running on mobile devices with low hardware specifications, record changes and scrolling in a grid can be slow.

-To improve the performance, you can use these parameters in the configuration file config.json
+To improve the performance, you can use these parameters in the configuration file config.json:

-gridDisableRowSwitchDebounce | When set to true (on any device), or "mobile" (while working on a mobile device), the first row switch in a sequence of row switches will be processed immediately instead of waiting for the 300ms debounce timeout. | true false "mobile" |
+| Parameter | Description | Options | | ---------------------------- - | -------------------- | -------------------------- | | gridDisableRowSwitchDebounce | When set to true (on any device), or "mobile" (while working on a mobile device), the first row switch in a sequence of row switches will be processed immediately instead of waiting for the 300ms debounce timeout.| true

-gridRowBuffer | Sets the number of rows the grid displays outside the visible area.
+"mobile" | | gridRowBuffer | Sets the number of rows the grid displays outside the visible area.
 The default is 10.
 For example, if a grid shows 30 rows (the number of rows that fits on your screen without scrolling), the grid will render 50 rows in total (10 extra rows before and 10 after).
 When scrolling, 10 rows can be displayed immediately, so the user will not see any redraw.
-Setting a low row buffer makes the initial loading of the grid faster (for example, when data is first loaded, or after filtering or grouping), but may slow down scrolling.
-Setting a high row buffer makes scrolling smooth because more rows have been drawn before the scrolling occurs. | any number. default 10 |